StaffanHynge/E-commerce-store-v1/Read Me/README_copy.md

 1. Create a new Heroku app:
     * Click "New" in the top right-hand corner of the landing page, then click "Create new app."
 2. Give the app a unique name:
-    * Will form part of the URL (in the case of this project, I called the Heroku app jobs-a-gooden)
+    * Will form part of the URL
 3. Select the nearest location:
     * For me, this was Europe.
 4. Configure Config vars on Heroku